 Dubai, the city of dreams, is a popular pitstop for those traveling between the East and the West.
 In fact DXB airport is the busiest airport for international travel in the world with over eighty million passengers a year!
-This is your guide for how to make the most of your next 24 hours in Dubai, the city where anything is possible…
+Most people take advantage of their layover here to see the city.
+While you could easily do 3 or 4 days in Dubai to really see the city, this one is for those of you who have around 24 hours!

 24 Hours in Dubai – Dubai Layover Guide